Wiring `pyrer` into `rez`

 # Closure over the resolver's package paths — pyrer calls this

 # only for families the solver actually needs.
+The two-tier load:

 def load_family(name):

-for pkg in iter_packages(name, paths=self.package_paths)
+for pkg in iter_packages(name, paths=self.package_paths):

 requests = [str(r) for r in self.package_requests]